simov/purest/README.md

 })
 ```

-This will add two additional path aliases for `https://www.googleapis.com` and one new domain - `https://maps.googleapis.com`.
+This will add two additional path aliases for the `https://www.googleapis.com` domain, and one additional domain - `https://maps.googleapis.com`.

 > All available provider configuration options can be found in the [Provider Configuration][provider-configuration] section.

 ## Before Request Hooks

-Purest's extensive configuration structure allows you to configure almost everything without the need to write a single line of code.
-However small bits of application logic may be required to get a fully compatible REST API client library for your provider.
+Purest's extensive configuration structure allows you to configure almost anything without the need to write a single line of code.
+However small bits of application logic may be required to get a fully compatible REST API client library for your provider:

-The only thing that you can modify in a `before` hook is the `options` argument.
-These hooks are executed right before the [request][request] is started, so that's the last chance to dynamically change some of the passed options to the request.

-Let's take a look at the MailChimp's `before.all` function:

 ```js
 var mailchimp = new Purest({